 Employers urged to act

 AWVN is calling on companies to take a more structured approach.
-That means setting boundaries on how long someone can work abroad, clarifying visa responsibilities and defining what happens in case of illness or injury.
+That means setting boundaries on how long someone can work abroad, clarifying visa responsibilities and defining what happens in case of illness or injury and making clear who bears additional costs.
+In practice most employers take the approach that as the initiative lies with the employee and if there is no business need for the employee to be present in that country, the additional costs are for the account of the employee.

 “If you go abroad on your own initiative, the responsibility is mostly yours,” says Lahaije.
-“But employers must be transparent about what they allow and what they don’t.”
+“But employers must be transparent about what they allow and what they don’t.
+Furthermore, foreign jurisdictions may involve the employer in the process of applying for the visa.”

 The road ahead